mikaelpatel/Arduino-Shell/README.md

 ### Blink without delay

 Turn board LED, pin 13, on/off without using delay.
-Use time-out instruction.
+Use timer expired instruction.
 ```
  13 output
  {
-   1000 \timer ?timeout
+   1000 \timer ?expired
    { 13 digitalToggle } if
    true
  } while
 ```
 Script:
 ```
- 13O{1000\timer,t{13X}iT}w
+ 13O{1000\timer,E{13X}iT}w
 ```

 ### Blink with on/off button